 - Kirby makes it clear that the other developers should be learning from him

 After coffee with Ian, John goes for a walk with Kirby to hear his point of view:

 - Kirby sees that the code doesn’t have the quality (see Technical Debt) he would expect of it

 - Kirby is aware that he’s sometimes seen as pushy and isn’t sure how to solve that problem

 - Kirby understands how Ian feels push aside but isn’t sure that this is his problem to help solve

 John spends the rest of the day buying coffee and tea for the rest of team, talking to one person at a time.
 While they don’t feel as much pain as Ian, they feel some of it.

 The question is what to do now?

 The key here is remember Tuckman’s Model of Team Formation (Forming, Storming, Norming, Performing).
-When even a single team member changes the team reverts to forming and after seven weeks they’re rediscovered storming.
-Storming part of process can’t be avoided, skillful ScrumMastering aka interference, in fact interference make it last longer.
+When even a single team member changes, the team reverts to Forming, and after seven weeks they’ve rediscovered Storming.
+The Storming part of process can’t be avoided, skillful ScrumMastering aka interference, in fact interference makes it last longer.

 Any resemblance to the author of this blog is purely accidental as Kirkby is purely a fiction of my imagination.